hexbatch/apple-core/v1/docs/layers/a-core-layers/user_login.md

 ## First plugins

+* Make basic auth for api calls
-Make the first plugin allowing a username and pw login Then plugin can log in with: username and password, email.
+* Make plugin allowing a username and pw login via form
+* Make plugin that can log in with: email and password. (allow form and api)